Collaboratively Designing a World Horticultural Exposition in Minnesota, USA

 By staging Expo 2031, we are igniting economic development, innovation, and trade opportunities across the United States, while creating a model of regenerative growth and global collaboration that will endure far beyond 2031.

-From rural communities to global markets, the Expo’s eight sectors are building the future together — shaping the landscapes, technologies, and partnerships that define the next era of American leadership in horticulture and sustainability.
+From rural communities to global markets, the Expo’s Global Horticulture Council leaders are messaging and building the future together — shaping the landscapes, technologies, and partnerships that define the next era of American leadership in horticulture and sustainability.

 Global Horticulture Council Calendar